DevMain1953/cpp-algorithms/readme.md

 This project is reconstruction of life-expectancy game from BASIC to C.

 ## Working on Linux
-To run game on Linux you need to download gcc compiler:
+To ru game on Linux you need to download gcc compiler:
 - `sudo apt update`
 - `sudo apt install build-essential`